 This method is also available in Koala Wallet for mobile.
 It is optional and can replace the PIN in most cases.
 It uses the devices' built in fingerprint or facial sensors and has a good tradeoff between security and convenience.
 It's categorized as "something you are" so it's very hard to ever lose it.

 OTP codes change every few seconds and are popularly used with Google Authenticator or Authy apps.
 Since both Koala Wallet and the authenticator app will most likely be used on the same device, using OTP as a second factor authentication method doesn't provide substantial security benefits.
 Being usually linked to a single device and impossible to be memorized, it's categorized as "something you have".

 Having email or SMS as second factor would mean having a database linking users' email addresses or phone numbers to their KDA accounts.
 Not only is this a privacy risk, it also doesn't provide meaningful security benefits when most users would have Koala Wallet installed on the same device that will receive the authentication code.
 For being linked to a select number of devices,it's categorized as "something you have".

 Devices like Yubikey or Titan Security Key are hardware authentication devices that must be connected to your phone via USB or Bluetooth.
 These are the strongest examples of "something you have".
 Koala Wallet is exploring adding support for these types of tokens.

 It's important to note that Koala Wallet is non custodial.
 This means that users are in full control of their assets via their recovery phrase.
-It's impossible to prevent a transaction from being made by the holder of the account's private key.
-All possible authentication methods are software based and apply only to an instance of the app.
+It's impossible to prevent a transaction from being made by the holder of the account's private key, even if one of the devices has a second factor enabled.
+Such authentication methods are software based and apply only to an instance of the app.